wearebraid/braid-wp-starter/wp-content/themes/cm-starter/cornerstone/README.md

 - Install all dependencies via npm install
 - Update breakpoints for Tachyons
 - Merge the _S "wp_enqueue_scripts" function with the CM Starter version
+- Turn debug mode on (wp-config) for local development